 2 slices of shortcut bacon, cut into thin strips

 Wash the baby potatoes and shave off the eyes/sprouts if there is any.
-Bring to the boil with the sweet potatoes and boil for a few minutes*.
-Drain and leave to dry completely.
+Bring to the boil with the sweet potatoes and boil until a chopstick can go through*.
+Drain and leave to dry.

 *If you are using sweet potato, they should be soft before draining.